307261 Máni: Orbit and classification

 Máni is a trans-Neptunian object (TNO) orbiting the Sun beyond Neptune with an orbital period of 269 years.
 (Note: These orbital elements are expressed in terms of the Solar System Barycenter (SSB) as the frame of reference.
 Due to planetary perturbations, the Sun revolves around the SSB at non-negligible distances, so heliocentric-frame orbital elements and distances can vary in short timescales as shown in JPL-Horizons.)
 Its semi-major axis or average orbital distance from the Sun is 41.7 astronomical units (AU), with a moderate orbital eccentricity of 0.15.
 In its eccentric orbit, Máni comes within 35.7 AU from the Sun at perihelion and 47.8 AU at aphelion.
 It has an orbital inclination of nearly 18° with respect to the ecliptic.
 Máni last passed perihelion in April 1853, passed aphelion in February 1987, and will make its next perihelion passage in June 2123.

 Máni is located in the classical region of the Kuiper belt 37–48 AU from the Sun, and is thus classified as a classical Kuiper belt object (or sometimes a "cubewano").
-Máni's high orbital inclination qualifies it as a dynamically "hot" member of the classical Kuiper belt, which implies that it was gravitationally scattered out to its present location by Neptune's outward planetary migration in the Solar System's early history.
+Máni's high orbital inclination qualifies it as a dynamically "hot" member of the classical Kuiper belt, which implies that it was gravitationally scattered to its present location by Neptune's outward planetary migration in the Solar System's early history.
 Máni's present orbit is far enough from Neptune (minimum orbit intersection distance 6.6 AU) that it no longer experiences scattering from close encounters with the planet.

 A dynamical study in 2007 simulated Máni's orbital evolution over a 10-million-year timespan and found that it may be in an intermittent 18:11 mean-motion orbital resonance with Neptune, which seems to cause irregular fluctations in Máni's orbital inclination and eccentricity.
 Despite this, researchers do not consider Máni to be in resonance with Neptune.